Re-Act Funding can make the difference in a Redundancy situation

 Timing is critical if you want to access the Re-Act fund – The ReAct training grant is for training that takes place while you are under notice of redundancy or after you have been made redundant BUT must be approved before you start a new job (and also has the 3 month limit detailed above).

 ReAct funding – do Unleash Your Potential take people on their NLP courses who are funded by a Re-Act grant?

 Yes!
 We are happy to help people use the fantastic Re-Act training grant for our NLP Courses.
-People who want to use redundancy as an opportunity to enhance their skills and chances of getting a job, retrain or take a change in career are our type of delegates!
+People who want to use redundancy as an opportunity to enhance their skills and chances of getting a job, retrain or make a change in career are our type of delegates!
 We view redundancy as a fantastic opportunity (seriously!) – and it’s not unheard of for us to congratulate people who have been given the golden opportunity that redundancy creates … particularly in Wales where we have the support of Re-Act funding!